nutgram/docs/docs/configuration/laravel.md

 # Laravel

-Instead of installing the base `nutgram/nutgram` base package, you have to install the package version:
+Instead of installing the base `nutgram/nutgram` package, you have to install a specific version of the package:

 ```bash
 composer require nutgram/laravel